stormq4/42_CPP_modules/README.md

 ```
 in your comandline.

 During the exercises we could not use containers (except for Module 08) since we have to make them ourselves in a future project.
-However we have to learn crucial cpp knowlegde on for example inheritence, templates, polymorphism & exceptions while writing clean and reliable code.
+However we had to learn crucial c++ knowlegde on for example inheritence, templates, polymorphism & exceptions while writing clean and reliable code in cpp98.